-You will be seen daily during your hospital stay either by a resident physician or your staff surgeon.
-Your first post-operative visit will be approximately two weeks after discharge.
+You will be seen daily during your hospital stay either by a resident or your staff physician.
 The typical follow-up schedule will be at 2 weeks, 6 weeks, 3 months, 1 year, 2 years, 5 years and every 5 years thereafter.
 The frequency of follow-up visits will depend on your progress.